epispot/epiblog/_posts/2021-02-05-celebrating-100-commits.md

 ```sh
 pip install epispot
 ```
-This commit sealed the first production release of epispot, [R Naught](https://github.com/epispot/epispot/releases/tag/v0.1-beta), which featured full support for most of the package even today.
-R Naught is considered by epispot historians to be the advent of the current package as we know it today.
+This commit sealed the first production release of epispot, [R Naught](https://github.com/epispot/epispot/releases/tag/v0.1-beta), which features full support for most of the package--_even today_.
+R Naught is considered by epispot historians to be the start of the current package as we know it today.
 The release did not yet have documentation, but the path for epispot was clearer than ever.

 ## Commit #79: Epispot Gets Some Norms

-As epispot became more user-friendly and formalized with documentation and tutorials, the developers of epispot realized that _norms_ would be crucial to ensure each release delivered users the quality that was expected.
+As epispot became more user-friendly and documentation and tutorials materialized, the developers of epispot realized that _norms_ would be crucial to ensure each release delivered users the quality that was expected.
 One of the great advancements that came from the so-called "Golden Era" of epispot was the invention of the _matrix_, which looked something like this: